TestQuality Blog

 NoSuchElementException

-This Exception occurs, when the locators (i.e. id / xpath / css selectors etc) we mentioned in the Selenium Program code is unable to find the web element on the web page.
-There are two possibilities for getting this Exception, i.e. either we have provided a incorrect locator and trying to find the web element or we have provided correct locator, but the web element related to the locator is not available on the web page.
+This Exception occurs when the locators (i.e. id / xpath / css selectors etc) we mentioned in the Selenium Program code is unable to find the web element on the web page.
+There are two possibilities for getting this Exception, i.e. either we have provided an incorrect locator and trying to find the web element or we have provided the correct locator, but the web element related to the locator is not available on the web page.

 Click here to understand NoSuchElementException in a detailed and practical manner.